 “The number of people with diabetes is expected to reach 41 million by 2027,” says the Centers for Disease Control and Prevention (CDC), which is a growing epidemic.
-The American Diabetes Technology Association (ADA) released the ADA 2022 Action Agenda to boost interest in reducing the incidence and impact of diabetes, as well as improving the quality of life for people living with the condition.
+The American Diabetes Technology Association (ADA) released the ADA 2022 Action Agenda to boost interest in reducing the incidence and impact of diabetes, as well as improving the quality of existence for those who have the disease.

 What is Diabetes?

-Diabetes is a condition in which the body cannot control the level of sugar in the blood.
+Diabetes is a disorder when the body has trouble controlling blood sugar levels.
 Diabetes can be caused by a number of things, including genetics, lifestyle choices, and illness.

 In recent years, there has been tremendous progress made in diabetes technology and drugs.
 Here are some highlights:

 1. There are now many different types of diabetes medications available, each with its own set of benefits and drawbacks.

 2. New blood sugar monitoring devices allow people with diabetes to more easily monitor their blood sugar levels and make better decisions about their treatment plan.